KristiansGo/SoftwareDeveloperKit/readme.md

 # Technologies Used:

+Visual Studio Code V1.84.2
-HTML, CSS, and JavaScript: Used for creating the user interface and client-side scripting.
+PostgreSQL: An advanced, open-source relational database, as well as - pgAdmin 4 v7.8 HTML, CSS, and JavaScript: Used for creating the user interface and client-side scripting.
-Node.js: A JavaScript runtime for building fast and scalable server-side applications.
+Node.js v21.2.0: A JavaScript runtime for building fast and scalable server-side applications.
 EJS: Used for server-side HTML templating.
 Express: A minimal Node.js web application framework, facilitating the creation of API endpoints.
-PostgreSQL: An advanced, open-source relational database.

 # Prerequisites: